rewindio/baremetrics_api/README.md

 `api_key`: String - The Baremetrics API key.
 Can be sandbox or production.

 `sandbox`: Boolean - Whether to use the sandbox or production API endpoint.
-(Default: False)
+(Default: false)

 `response_limit`: The amount of items to return per page for GET requests (Default: 30)

+`log_traffic`: Log requests and responses to the Baremetrics API (Default: false)

 **Making Requests**